monoditrium/Github-repo-search/README.md

 # To run the program:

-Open the program in command prompt
+1.Open the program in command prompt

-use the cd command to change the command prompt directory to where the program is\n
+2.use the cd command to change the command prompt directory to where the program is\n

-type python githubRepo.py to run the program
+3.type python githubRepo.py to run the program

-the program will output into a csv file in the same directory
+4.the program will output into a csv file in the same directory

-the output file is called github_Repo_Output.csv
+5.the output file is called github_Repo_Output.csv

 Generating Tokens: